-I.6 Where did you find out about this grant?

-How you first heard about the Community Ideas Grants

-1.7 What type of organisation are you

-You will be asked to provide evidence about the legal status of your organisation Eligible organisations are:

-- a.
-A constituted or unconstituted community group - b.
-A Community Interest Company (CIC), social enterprise, or non-for-profit organisation - c.
-A charity or other 3rd Sector organisation
+- 1.6 Where did you find out about this grant?How you first heard about the Community IdeasGrants - 1.7 What type of organisation are you You will be asked to provide evidence about the legal status of your organisation.
+Eligible organisations are: - a) A constituted or unconstituted community group - b) A Community Interest Company (CIC), social enterprise, or non-for-profit organisation - c) A charity or other 3rd Sector organisation have this formal document, then it is likely you are an 'informal group' as opposed to a 'constituted group'.

 A constituted group is a group set up like an organisation with a management committee, its own bank account, and a formal document which sets out the group's code of conduct called a 'constitution'.
-If your group does not have this formal document, then it is likely you are an 'informal group' as opposed to a 'constituted group'.
+If your group does not